From Soil Data to Decisions: Building Stronger Soil Information Systems for Agricultural Transformation in Africa

 Several themes emerged as priorities for continued engagement:

-Kenya, as host country, was highlighted as a potential opportunity for deeper national-level discussions and advancing work through existing initiatives and platforms.
+Country-led follow-up: Participants called for continued country engagement and stronger national dialogues.
+Kenya was highlighted as a potential host country for multinational discussions and advancing work through existing initiatives and platforms.

 The shared message was clear: